 Welcome to GAWP

 Thank you for your interest in the Georgia Association of Water Professionals (a 501-C-3 not-for-profit organization).
-Included on this website, you will find information designed to enhance your career and to broaden your understanding of the Water/Wastewater field.
+Included on this website, you will find information designed to enhance your career and to broaden your understanding of the water field, including drinking water, reclaimed wastewater, water resources, and stormwater.
 We have endeavored to make this site a useful and dynamic source of up-to-date information.

 In addition, the Association has increased the scope of its activities and the depth of its involvement, becoming a prominent and authoritative source of information on water-related issues to the General Assembly and If you are not an active member, we encourage and invite you to consider joining others who have decided to be a part of this preeminent environmental association.
 If you are an active member, we appreciate your continued support and welcome your input.

 The Georgia Association of Water Professionals educates, provides professional development and promotes sound public policy in the water resources and related environmental fields.

 The Georgia Association of Water Professionals will be the go‐to source for reliable information on Georgia's water resources for water professionals, decision makers, the media, and the public.

 As the Executive Director, Pam Burnett is responsible for providing organizational support for implementing the mission of GAWP.
 Pam and the GAWP staff assist our more than 4,000 individual members, 300+ utility and corporate members, with organizing training, education, conferences, committee activities, and water-related communications throughout the State of Georgia.
 On any given day, the GAWP headquarters building in Marietta is buzzing with activity as our members engage with one another through committees, workshops, and planning conferences.
 The GAWP staff are committed to serving our members and to support the mission of the Association.